krungkualalumpur/CollapseWave/README.md

 # CollapseWave
-A collapse wave function system I made in 2022
+A collapse wave function system I made in 2022, (revised in 2025)